erfanbehzadi/shatel-devops-task/docs/docker.md

 - Isolated network with only port 80 exposed.
 - Logs and HTML are bind-mounted for persistence.
 - Healthcheck ensures the web server is responding.
-- Both HTML and Nginx config are mounted read-only inside the container; they can be modified on the host only.

 ## Troubleshooting Commands
 ```bash